-Premises liability laws hold property or business owners legally responsible for accidental injuries to visitors on their property if those injures can be proven to result from the property owner’s negligence.
+A Los Angeles Premises liability attorney has detailed knowledge about the laws that hold property or business owners legally responsible for accidental injuries to visitors on their property if those injures can be proven to result from the property owner's negligence.
 All property owners and tenants are required by California law to keep their property or business safe.

-If you or a loved one has been seriously injured on someone’s premises, please contact Greenberg & Ruby, LLP today to discuss your case.
-You may be eligible to receive compensation based on the property manager or holder’s negligence.
+If you or a loved one has been seriously injured on someone else's premises, contact Greenberg And Ruby Injury Attorneys today to discuss your case.
+You may be eligible to receive compensation based on the property owner's negligence.

 COMMON EXAMPLES OF PREMISES LIABILITY

-Some of the most common premises liability cases include:
+Some of the most common examples of premises liability cases include:

 - Slip and fall accidents